Hungarian Soviet Republic

 The Hungarian heads of government applied controversial doctrinal measures in both foreign (internationalism instead of national interests during wartime) and domestic policy (planned economy and heightened class struggle) that made them lose the favor of the majority of the population.
 The attempt of the new executive to profoundly change the lifestyle and the system of values of the population proved to be a resounding failure; After the withdrawal from Slovakia, the application of some measures aimed at regaining popular support was ordered, but without great success; in particular, the ban on the sale of alcoholic beverages was repealed, and attempts were made to improve the monetary situation and food supply.
 Unable to apply these policies effectively, the republic had already lost the support of the majority of the population between June and July, which led, together with the military defeats, to its downfall.
 The failure of internal reform was compounded by the political and economic isolation imposed on Hungary by the Triple Entente, the military failures against neighboring countries, and the impossibility of joining forces with the Red Army because of the ongoing Russian Civil War contributed to the collapse of the Soviet Republic.

-Ideology and doctrine

-The leaders of the Hungarian Soviet Republic adhered to the Marxist belief in global proletarian revolution, which they saw as imminent.
-Convinced that national borders, countries and nations themselves were bourgeois constructs that would soon disappear in favor of a unified socialist world order, they prioritized defending their communist regime, spreading revolutionary ideals, and attempting to export revolution through military campaigns.
-They prioritized class struggle and loyalty to international communism, openly dismissed Hungarian patriotism as bourgeois sentiment and an obstacle to world revolutionary unity.
-They rejected Hungarian territorial integrity, national pride and identity in their rhetoric, and framed the 'patriotism' and the existence of Hungarian national identity as a distraction from their ultimate goal: a borderless global proletarian state united under international communism.

-One practical manifestation of this internationalist doctrine was the Northern Campaign.
-This military campaign, conducted in the territory of the former Upper Hungary, ostensibly "aimed" to reclaim lost lands.
-However, its true objective — the establishment of an independent Slovak Soviet Republic — remained concealed from the Hungarian public until the Slovak Soviet republic's official proclamation on June 16.